 Tesla Model S Breaks Norway’s All-Time Monthly Sales Record

 According to the Wall Street Journal, Tesla beat a 28-year-old monthly sales record that was set way back when in 1986.
 1,493 Model S sedans were sold in the month of March alone, surpassing the original record set by the Ford Sierra of 1,454.
 This amount also marks double what the California-based electric automaker had expected to sell last month.
 PHOTOS: See More of the 2012 Tesla Model S

+Lest you forget, Tesla opened up its first dealers and manufacturing facility in the Nordic nation only a few months ago.
+Today, there are four dealerships spanning the country, including one in the capital of Oslo.
 With Norway being one of the leading producers in hydroelectric power, the government provides a healthy amount of incentives for EV buyers.
 Combined with an extensive network of charging stations, the growth possibilities for Tesla seem nearly endless.
 PHOTOS: See More of the 2013 Tesla Model X